kubestellar/kubestellar/docs/content/en/docs/Coding Milestones/PoC2023q1/example1.md

 Also check out the SinglePlacementSlice objects in `root:my-org:wmw-s`.
-It should go similarly, but the `destinations` should include only the entry for florin.
+It should go similarly, but the `destinations` should include only the entry for guilder.

 ## Stage 3